 1: enable voice recognition (click Use Speech Recognition) and say "begin countdown"; 2: On older iMac computers and laptops (mid 2011 or older) that support the IR remote (not the AppleTV remote), enable the Apple remote (by clicking Use Apple Remote; and pressing the Play button.
-Note that the remote works best when not in the field of view of the position sensor camera, or having the camera face the computer as the camera's IR output can interfere with the reception of the remote's signal.
+Note that the remote works best when not in the field of view of the position sensor camera, top left button).